jonathb/spanish-olamundo/1_spanish.md

 la certidumbre
 la muchedumbre

-### Beware these nouns that end in -a but are MAS
+### Beware these nouns that end in -a but are MASC

 - esp Many nouns that end in -ma are masculine.

-el problema
-el telegrama
-el programa
-el mapa
-el sistema
-el poema
-el tema
-el clima
-el idioma
-el día
-el mapa
-el planeta
-el sofá
-el ala = wing
-el cura = priest
-el electricista = electrician
+### MASC nouns MCU ending in -a are exceptions that must be memorized:

+- NB ALL THESE ARE CHECKED CORRECT!
+Ignore any suggestions otherwise.

+el agua !
+ALSO a GENDER-BENDER !! doubly irregular. el día el mapa el planeta el sofá el ala el cura = priest el centinela <THINK sentinel> = sentry, guard el machista = male-chauvinist-pig el electricista = electrician el carterista = pickpocket el esfera = sphere, spherical face el problema el programa el sistema el telegrama el poema el tema el clima el idioma = language <FF>

 - Beware the few nouns that end in -ma but are feminine: la cama, la pluma.

-### 5 MAS nouns that end in -a are simply exceptions and must be memorized.

-el día, el mapa, el planeta, el sofá, el cura

 ### Notable nouns that end in -o are feminine: la mano, la radio